robstoll/atrium/README.md

     //     ⚬ ▶ number of occurrences: 0
     //         ◾ is at least: 1
 ```
-In the above example neither of the two identification lambdas matched any entries and thus both are reported as failing (sub) assertions.
+In the above example, neither of the two lambdas matched any entries and thus both are reported as failing (sub) assertions.

-Another `contains` shortcut function which Atrium provides for `Iterable<T>` is kind of the opposite of `inAnyOrder.atLeast(1)` and is named `containsExactly`.
+Another `contains` shortcut function which Atrium provides for `Iterable<T>` is kind of
+the opposite of `inAnyOrder.atLeast(1)` and is named `containsExactly`.
-Again, Atrium provides two overloads for it, one for values, e.g. `containsExactly(1, 2)` which calls `contains.inOrder.only.values(1, 2)` and
+Again, Atrium provides two overloads for it, one for values,
+e.g. `containsExactly(1, 2)` which calls `contains.inOrder.only.values(1, 2)`
-a second one which expects one or more identification lambdas, e.g. `containsExactly({ isLessThan(0) }, { isGreaterThan(5) })`
+and a second one which expects one or more `assertionCreator`-lambda or `null`,
+e.g. `containsExactly({ isLessThan(0) }, { isGreaterThan(5) })`
 and effectively calls `contains.inOrder.only.entries({ isLessThan(2) }, { isGreaterThan(5) })`.
 We will spare the examples here and show them in the following sections.
+Notice that passing `null` to `containsExactly` makes only sense if your `Iterable` contains nullable entries.

 Atrium provides also a `containsNot` shortcut function.
 Furthermore, it provides aliases for `contains` and `containsNot` named `any` and `none`,  which might be a better
-choice if you think in terms of asserting a predicate holds.
+choice if you think in terms of: expect a predicate holds.
 These two are completed with an `all` assertion function:
 ```kotlin
 expect(listOf(1, 2, 3, 4)).any { isLessThan(0) }
 expect(listOf(1, 2, 3, 4)).none { isGreaterThan(2) }